Command line interface (CLI)

 Description

-command is used to initiate the execution of the a pipeline script or
+The run command is used to execute a local pipeline script or remote pipeline project.

 Options